-When people hear the words ‘outreach into Africa’, most people envision the building of houses or churches, handing out of tracts and evangelizing on the streets.
-On this Four12 outreach, we went to build up houses and churches ‘in the spirit’, hand out sound doctrine and talk to locals about the apostolic and what it means for them.
+When people hear the words ‘outreach into Africa’, most envision the building of houses or churches, the handing out of tracts and evangelising on the streets.
+On this Four12 outreach, we went to build up houses and churches ‘in the spirit’, hand out sound doctrine, and talk to locals about the apostolic and what it means for them.
 The main aim of this outreach was to model Bible-based church patterns, sow into the Four12 partnering churches in Malawi and further strengthen our relationships with both the pastors and saints.

-Yes, it’s true what so many people say “Africa is definitely not for the faint-hearted”.
+Yes, it’s true what so many people say: ‘Africa is definitely not for the faint-hearted’.
 It felt stretching for me at the best of times, but an outreach into this beautiful place is an unforgettable experience.
 God did a big work in us as individuals and as a team.
-If you are willing to stretch yourself, God will fill you up, shape you and will leave looking more like His son than before.
+If you are willing to stretch yourself, God will fill you up, shape you and leave you looking more like His son than before.

 It is true that Malawi is an incredibly poor country.
 Most people live off the land and many struggle to survive.
 They are physically hungry, but even more so, they are spiritually hungry!
 When we arrived at the first village at around 10 pm in the evening (it is Africa – it can literally take you an entire day to travel 140kms!), the people were waiting for us with excitement.
-After making introductions we went straight into a church service.
-They threw a tarp down the ground, there were no lights above or a roof over our heads…we praised and worshipped God under the stars.
-Allan Verreyne, our team leader preached and there under the moonlit African sky we connected with fellow brothers and sisters in Christ, all yearning for a deeper revelation of the Almighty Father.
+After making introductions, we went straight into a church service.
+They threw a tarp down on the ground, there were no lights above or a roof over our heads…we praised and worshipped God under the stars.
+Allan Verreyne, our team leader, preached, and there, under the moonlit, African sky, we connected with fellow brothers and sisters in Christ, all yearning for a deeper revelation of the Almighty Father.

 We had church morning, noon and night!
-There was so much to share – Allan at the age of 71 has more energy than many 17-year-olds, he just keeps on going!
-However, it was very much a team effort and every one of us had a chance to preach or teach, to bring a word and even to bring interpretation.
+There was so much to share, and Allan, at the age of 71, has more energy than many 17-year-olds!
+He just keeps on going.
+However, it was very much a team effort, and every one of us had a chance to preach or teach, to bring a word, and even to bring interpretation.
 What blew my mind was how God downloaded things into our spirits.
-Like what to teach on, references in the Bible and how to bring it across most effectively to the people we encountered.
+Like what to teach on, references in the Bible, and how to bring it across most effectively to the people we encountered.
 It was important to model the truth that every saint in the church has the ability to hear God, interpret dreams and to bring a word of wisdom or encouragement.

 One of the biggest aims of these outreaches is to equip the saints for works of the ministry and to assist in doing away with the ‘solo preacher man of power’ belief.
-Lance and Sue Mcintosh have already done a lot of work into in Malawi, helping in restoring churches and building solid relationships with the pastors over the years, but there are countless little rural churches to get to…’the fields are ripe’.
+Lance and Sue McIntosh have already done a lot of work into Malawi, helping to restore churches and build solid relationships with the pastors over the years, but there are countless little rural churches to get to…’the fields are ripe’.

 Jesus is coming soon for His bride.
 And it is our mandate to make sure that His bride is pure, wholesome and spotless.
-Each of us has a part to play, and I am so thankful for the part God entrusted me to play on this outreach into His beloved Africa…may the adventures continue, for you too!
+Each of us has a part to play, and I am so thankful for the part God entrusted to me to play on this outreach into His beloved Africa..
+May the adventures continue, for you too!